willcrichton/sevenwonders/README.md

 This is a web port of the board game Seven Wonders.
 I do not own Seven Wonders or its trademark, nor do I own any of the game's assets.
-Seven Wonders Online is a purely educational endeavour to have fun programming.
+Seven Wonders Online is a purely educational endeavour to have fun while programming.